rocketacademy/sarah-classic/course-logistics/batch-10-schedule.md

 ---
-what, and when we will learn
+description: What and when we will learn
 ---

 # Course Dates